Lesterpaintstheworld/terminal-velocity/demande.md

   - Improved clarity and depth of the narrative, enhancing character interactions and overall project coherence.

 ### Validation Points
+- **How to Verify Success**: Review the updated `demande.md` file for the inclusion of a new section summarizing the insights from the analysis.
+- **Output to Check**: The newly added insights section in `demande.md`.
+- **States to Validate**: Confirm that the insights align with established character motivations and project objectives.
 - **How to verify success**:
   - Ensure the new section accurately reflects the economic framework and is consistent with UBC specifications.
   - Review the document for clarity and alignment with project objectives.